rancher/rke2/developer-docs/upgrading_kubernetes.md

 ### Release Notes

-Release notes should be drafted before the release is complete and ideally before the primary release tags are cut.
-This happens in the [Rancher Labs - Release Notes](https://github.com/rancherlabs/release-notes) repository.
-Create a new branch from your fork and update the relevant files in `rke2/`.
-The release note files have been standardized and should stay in the style they're currently in.
+ The drafting of release notes occurs in the [Rancher Labs - Release Notes](https://github.com/rancherlabs/release-notes) repository.
+To begin drafing release notes create a new branch from your fork and update the relevant files in `rke2/` directory.
+The release note files have been standardized and should adhere to the existing style and formatting.

 The 2 primary sections of the release notes are the "Changes since ..." and the "Package Component Versions".
 The other sections need to be reviewed as well.
 The "Changes since ..." section can be fleshed out by reviewing the closed issues and pull requests for the matching milestone.